pixarninja/world_forge/README.md

 ### String parseID(...)

-Parameters: String ID.
+Parameters: *String ID*.
 This method adds functionality for parsing the transition to be rendered.
 This allows transitions to be inherited from or initialized, giving more control and dynamism.
 For examples on dynamic transitions, see the overriden refreshCharacter method in the BoxRed class.

 ### void onTouchEvent(...)

-Parameters: SpriteView spriteView, LinkedHashMap.Entry<String, SpriteController> entry, LinkedHashMap<String, SpriteController> controllerMap, boolean touched, float xTouchedPos, float yTouchedPos.
+Parameters: *SpriteView spriteView, LinkedHashMap.Entry<String, SpriteController> entry, LinkedHashMap<String, SpriteController> controllerMap, boolean touched, float xTouchedPos, float yTouchedPos*.
 This method is called when the user touches the screen.
 This method is initially left empty, since not all animations will need interactions.
 Different interactions have been modeled to create the sample game.

 # Transitions